Herman Welker: Association with Joseph McCarthy

-1956 election
+1956 re-election bid

 In 1956, Welker ran for a second term in the Senate.
+Although he won the Republican nomination, again defeating Sanborn, he lost the general election to 32-year-old Democrat Frank Church of Boise, by 46,315 votes, Welker received 39% to Church's 56%.
+One of the issues was whether the proposed Hells Canyon Dam would be publicly or privately owned with one of Church's aides saying "The campaign was Frank Church against Idaho Power.
+They fought him tooth and nail."

-Although he won the Republican nomination, again defeating Sanborn, he was decisively defeated by 32-year-old Democrat Frank Church of Boise, a relative of his 1950 opponent; Welker received less than 39 percent of the vote.
-This increased Democratic control of the Senate and led to much anger within the Republican Party, with Joseph McCarthy even accusing President Dwight Eisenhower of not supporting Welker's reelection campaign enough.
+The defeat increased Democratic control of the Senate and led to much anger within the Republican Party, with Joseph McCarthy even accusing President Dwight Eisenhower of not supporting Welker's reelection campaign enough.

 Election results

 Death

 After leaving the Senate in January 1957, Welker practiced law in Boise and participated in farming.
 After a few months, however, he became ill, and traveled to Bethesda, Maryland, for medical treatment at the National Institutes of Health.
 He was admitted on October 16, 1957, where he was diagnosed with a brain tumor.
 Operations were quickly performed, but Welker died later that month at age 50.
 McCarthy had died earlier that year in Bethesda (Welker had attended McCarthy's funeral).

 Welker's funeral was at Fort Myer and he was interred in Arlington National Cemetery.
 He married Gladys Taylor Pence in 1930, and they had a daughter, Nancy.